Patching isn't optional: the clock starts ticking from the very first minute

 3. Implementation Models Do Matter

-4. The importance of software integration
+4. The Importance of Software Integration

-5. Alignment with Other Technologies for Innovation
+5. Integration with Other Technologies for Innovation

 Why Does My Company Need a Service Desk?